Below you’ll find a useful guide to help you figure out exactly what you need to get started with reusable nappies:

 When the nappies are wet or soiled they should be stored in a nappy bucket or wet bag.
 Some suppliers do sell their own bins with clips on, but you can use any bin that is good for keeping odours in.
 A bin can be lined with a mesh laundry bag, which is useful for lifting out the nappies from the bin to the washing machine.
 Wet bags are a useful item to have for at home and when using reusable nappies out and about.

-At Real Nappies for London, we recommend starting your collection of reusable nappies with at least enough nappies for 24 hours use, this could be around 6 – 8 nappies or 10 – 12 nappies if your baby is under 6 months old.
+We recommend starting your collection of reusable nappies with at least enough nappies for 24 hours use, this could be around 6 – 8 nappies or 10 – 12 nappies if your baby is under 6 months old.
 That way you can build up as you go taking a mix and match approach.